vibribbon/Linux_setup/README.md

 # Linux_setup
-Setup files for my Linux systems
+Setup files and associated cheatsheets / useful documents for my Linux systems.
+These files are setup to my preference only.

+Feel free to use if they are helpful.